skanderm/viable/README.md

 ## The Viable System Model

 Inspired by the principles of cybernetics, the Viable System Model (VSM) was developed and refined by Stafford Beer for effective organizing of complex systems autonomous systems.
+The VSM provides a framework for prefigurative autonomous organizations to coordinate and adapt at the appropriate scale.
 Chile's first democratically elected socialist government built [Project CyberSyn](https://en.wikipedia.org/wiki/Project_Cybersyn) in the early 1970s to apply the VSM to successfully coordinate its economy.
 For further reading, please see [Brain of the Firm](https://www.goodreads.com/en/book/show/1304488.Brain_of_the_Firm).

 ![The Viable System Model](/docs/vsm_simple.png)